Teaching, Learning and Assessment

 High quality and personalised CPD

-We believe the creation of an outstanding professional development programme, tailored to the needs our students and teaching professionals is central to our aim of becoming a truly outstanding Academy.
+We believe the creation of an outstanding professional development programme, tailored to the needs of our students and teaching professionals, is central to our aim of becoming a truly outstanding Academy.

-We have developed an extensive CPD (continuous personal development) programme consisting of five key strands, providing a rich blend of professional development, enquiry, discussion and debate.
+We have developed an extensive CPD (continuous professional development) programme consisting of five key strands, providing a rich blend of professional development, enquiry, discussion and debate.

 Strand One: Mandatory, whole school CPD in which all teaching and support staff are involved.
 These align with the school priorities and take place through INSET days, after school directed training and Monday morning teaching and learning and personalisation briefings.

 Strand Two: Directed CPD where specific staff engage in developmental support and training.
 This is through training for middle and senior leaders, an induction programme for new staff and the leverage coaching programme for NQTs.

 Strand Three: Opt-in CPD for professionals to choose from with a view to personalising their own professional development by engaging with pedagogy at a deeper level.
 This includes a weekly 15 Minute Forum, Monday opt-in CPD, Kagan SAM Club and the Teaching and Learning Library.

 Strand Four: A dedicated programme for ITTs, NQTs and RQTs aimed at supporting and developing staff in the early stages of their career.
 This includes a full CPD programme, subject mentoring and coaching.